 2) How Much Can I Earn Teaching English?
 Hmmm, this is opening a can of worms.
 I’m going to address this issue in full later on in my blog because the answer is so varied, for recently qualified teachers salaries can vary from $500 per month in Laos to $3000 in Japan, to $5k+ in the Middle East.
 An average salary in Thailand, for example, ranges between $1k to $2k per month.

 3) What Qualifications Do I Need to Teach English Overseas?
 Generally speaking, you need to have the qualifications which would allow you to access a degree course – i.e. A-levels/HSC or an equivalent, full education up to 18 years old.
-Often though some countries (such as Thailand and Korea) may require you to have a degree, whilst others will consider your application if you just have relevant life experience – so make sure you google if before you set off.
-Vietnam and China don’t legally require a degree though, so that’s worth nothing, teaching English in Vietnam is actually an awesome hybrid of good cash and fun times, check out more info on that here.
+Often though some countries (such as Thailand and Korea) may require you to have a degree (usually any degree works but having an English degree may open up more opportunities).
+Others will consider your application if you just have relevant life experience – so make sure you google if before you set off.
+Vietnam and China don’t legally require a degree though, so that’s worth nothing, teaching English in Vietnam is actually an awesome hybrid of good cash and fun times, check out more info on that here

 TEFLs come in all shapes and sizes (check out a TEFL courses page here), from classroom courses with practical training, to online TEFL courses that can be done in a matter of days, so it depends how much time and money you want to spend on your qualification.